There’s something about frozen lakes.

 Finally, a blue sky/cloudy backscene was added to create depth and bring it all together.

 And that’s it for the lake scene.
-I might add reeds and some vegetation in due course but there’s enough here to rekindle childhood memories of playing around on the lakes of Wimbledon common for now.
+I might add reeds and some vegetation (such as a decorated model Christmas tree) in due course but there’s enough here to rekindle childhood memories of playing around on the ponds of Wimbledon Common for now.